-Our acquaintance with the fascinating world of fintech began in 2013 when Martians, with the ex-Groupon Russia founders’ team, launched the mobile-only banking startup, RocketBank, a breakthrough for the customer-oriented fintech market in Russia.
+Our acquaintance with the fascinating world of fintech began in 2013 when Martians worked on a mobile-only banking startup for a local market.
 Next, we dived into the real estate industry thanks to the leading co-living platform Common, where Evil Martians kickstarted the mobile application.
 The project with Fund That Flip, the fintech platform for real estate investing, united these two worlds.

 Evil Martians have been working closely with the Fund That Flip team for over a year, engaged in projects ranging from large-scale core refactoring to frontend optimization.

 This project showed the crucial impact of continuous refactoring on any financial platform with a legacy codebase—even if it affects core systems that are so scary to mess with.
 Martians have been optimizing the backend and frontend of this Ruby on Rails application and introducing modern development tools and best practices that accelerated the development process and reduced time to run tests thrice.
 The project has brought some visible financial results for Fund That Flip in the market’s trying times.